Accessibility Tools

 Accreditation Section

 Under paragraph 34(6)(ma), Income Tax Act 1967, companies are entitled to claim double deduction for expenditure incurred for the purposes of obtaining certification for recognised quality systems and standards from a certification body as determined by the Minister of Finance.
-They are also responsible in maintaining copies of accredited certificates and copies of payment receipts of the costs imposed by the Standards Malaysia accredited CB in obtaining certification for their system.
+They are also responsible in maintaining copies of accredited certificates and copies of payment receipts of the costs imposed by the JSM accredited CB in obtaining certification for their system.

 As per the paragraph 34(6)(m), Income Tax Act 1967: